Ohio Department of Rehabilitation and Correction: History

-On April 11, 1993, a major riot broke out at the Southern Ohio Correctional Facility that resulted in ten deaths.
+On April 11, 1993, a major riot broke out at the Southern Ohio Correctional Facility that lasted eleven days and resulted in ten deaths.
+It involved over 400 inmates and three different security threat groups.
 Nine inmates and one corrections officer were killed.
+Five inmates were deemed the "Lucasville Five" after prosecutors deemed them as ringleaders and all five were sentenced to death.

 In 2019, the Cleveland Plain-Dealer reported that the department's inspection office had a single full-time employee, and used interns to conduct inspections.